patricklsamson/batch8-activities/README.md

 # Welcome to Patrick's GitHub Page!
 ***
-The following are the activities completed throughout the duration of the Web Development Bootcamp with Avion School.
+This page is intended to present to you all the activities I completed throughout the duration of the Web Development Bootcamp with Avion School.

 ## Table of Contents: